drashland/dmm/README.md

 [![Build Status](https://travis-ci.com/ebebbington/dmm.svg?branch=master)](https://travis-ci.com/ebebbington/dmm)

-**This module was developed with avoiding certain NPM features in mind, such as: installating the manager or packages and extra files required (no `package.json` and `node_modules`)**

 `dmm` (pronounced "Dim") is a Deno module manager.
 Updating your dependencies within `deps.ts` and checking if new versions are available hasn't been easier.

-`ddm` will read your imported/exported modules that sit inside your `deps.ts` and check them against their latest version if you ask it to, and update them if you want it to.
+`dmm` will read your imported/exported modules that sit inside your `deps.ts` and check them against their latest version if you ask it to, and update them if you want it to.

 * Deno version: 1.0.4
 * Deno std version: 0.55.0